SuzanDewitz/autotraderss-drf-backend/README.md

   - The "follower_id" column represents a unique identifier for each follower relationship entry.
   - The "user_id" column represents the identifier of the user who is following the autotrader.
   - The "autotrader_id" column represents the identifier of the autotrader being followed by the user.
     - For instance:
   - Row 1 indicates that the user with user_id 1 is following the autotrader with autotrader_id 2.
   - Row 2 indicates that the user with user_id 3 is following the autotrader with autotrader_id 1.
   - Row 3 indicates that the user with user_id 2 is following the autotrader with autotrader_id 3.
-This table allows you to establish and track the followership relationships between users and autotraders.
++ This table allows to establish and track the followership relationships between users and autotraders.

 <br>